 An application for accreditation will need to be lodged and accompanied by evidence that supports practitioners’ eligibility to become accredited in the class that they request.

 All applications for accreditation under the Scheme will be evaluated by either AGD or a selected service provider (such as those named above) on behalf of AGD.
 However, only the Chief Executive of AGD will have the authority to officially offer accreditation to applicants.

 Conditions of accreditation

-As an ongoing condition of accreditation under the Scheme, practitioners will not only be expected to demonstrate that they have maintained suitable skills, knowledge and qualifications, but will also be required to maintain an appropriate level of insurance; comply with the Accredited Professionals Scheme Code of Conduct; and notify the Chief Executive of DPTI of any change to their professional circumstances.
+As an ongoing condition of accreditation under the Scheme, practitioners will not only be expected to demonstrate that they have maintained suitable skills, knowledge and qualifications, but will also be required to maintain an appropriate level of insurance; comply with the Accredited Professionals Scheme Code of Conduct; and notify the Chief Executive of AGD of any change to their professional circumstances.

 Professional Indemnity Insurance

 Regulation 17(1)(a) requires accredited professionals to hold a policy for Professional Indemnity Insurance (PII) that is reasonable and adequate taking into account the amount and nature of work undertaken by the accredited professional unless a Regulation 17(2) exemption applies.
 The accreditation authority has determined that the minimum levels of insurance considered reasonable and adequate are: